gilesbowkett/objectify/README.md

-= objectify
+# objectify

 Objectify is a framework that codifies good object oriented design practices for building maintainable rails applications.

-= How it works
+## How it works

 Objectify has two primary components:

   1. A dependency injection framework.
 Objectify automatically injects dependencies in to objects in manages based on parameter names.
 So, if you have a service method signature like: PictureCreationService#call(params), objectify will automatically inject the request's params when it calls that method.
 It's very simple to create custom injections by implementing Resolver classes.
 More on that below.

   2. A request execution framework that separates the responsibilities that are typically jammed together in rails controller actions in to 3 types of components: Policies, Services, and Responders.
-Properly separating and assigning these responsibilities makes for far more testable code, and better reuse of components.
+Properly separating and assigning these responsibilities makes for far more testable code, and facilitates better reuse of components.

 The flow of an objectify request is as follows: